Julian Lennon: Relationship with his father

+Other relationships

 Lennon has been quoted as having a reasonably "cordial" relationship with Ono, following the financial settlement against his late father's estate.
 He remains close to her son, Sean, his half-brother.
 Julian saw Sean perform live for the first time in Paris on 12 November 2006 at La Boule Noire, and he and Sean spent time together on Sean's tour in 2007.